Article Image

 Effective use of institutional checks (vigilance and auditing)

-Reinforcement of public trust through visible accountability
+Public trust reinforcement through visible accountability

 Performance Appraisal

-Key Performance Indicators (KPIs): These are used to measure performance in governance models and administrative effectiveness.
+KPIs: These are used to measure performance in governance models and administrative effectiveness.

 Real-World Illustrations

-o Under Secretary → Deputy Secretary → Director → Joint Secretary → Additional Secretary → Secretary → Cabinet Secretary.
+o Under Secretary →Deputy Secretary → Director → Joint Secretary → Additional Secretary → Secretary → Cabinet Secretary.

-CAG Audits & PMES:
+CAG Audits and PMES:

 o CAG’s performance audits in 2008 reviewed only 14 schemes with significant delays, highlighting inefficiencies in real-time monitoring.

-Case Study: Implementation Challenges of PMES
+Case Study: Implementation Challenges of the PMES

-Proposed Reforms & Way Forward
+Proposed Reforms and the Way Forward

-Implement 360-Degree Feedback to minimize supervisor bias.
+Implement 360-Degree Feedback to minimise supervisor bias.

-Digitize KPIs to track in real-time.
+Digitise KPIs to be tracked in real-time.

 Strengthen PMES with independent audit mechanisms.